ApplySci/aim/README.md

 ### Scores stored as integers

+In the Google scoresheet, scores are stored in their real form, as floats with one decimal place: so +29.1 is stored as 29.1 And -5.0 is stored as -5.0.

 On the server, in the cloud firestore, and in the app, scores are multiplied by 10 and stored as integers.
 That's to avoid any nonsense with inaccurate floating point arithmetic.
 So a tournament score of +29.1 is stored as 291.
 A score of -5.0 is stored as -50.